If you’re reading this, chances are you’ve recently got engaged. So first things first:

 Your venue is likely be your first major decision as you can’t really book anything else until you know where and when you’re getting married.
+So generally this is the start point for your wedding planning.
 For more info about choosing your venue, you can read my blog about this.

 Don’t forget to discuss your thoughts and ideas with your partner – it’s their day too and you need them on board with your plans.